 - Whisk together flour, unsweetened cocoa powder, malted milk powder, baking powder, salt, and baking soda in a medium mixing bowl.

-- In a large mixing bowl, add bananas and milk and mix until the bananas are mashed and broken up with a hand (or stand) mixer.
+- In a separate large mixing bowl, add bananas and milk and beat until the bananas are mashed and broken up with a hand (or stand) mixer.
 Add melted and slightly cooled butter, honey, and eggs and mix until light and creamy.

 - Add dry ingredients to the bowl with the wet and mix until just combined.

-- Bake for 60-65 minutes, or until a tester inserted into the center of the loaf comes out clean and the top springs back when pressed.
-Let chocolate malted banana bread cool in the loaf pan for 10-15 minutes, before loosening the sides with a knife and removing it to a wire rack to cool completely before slicing.
+- Bake for 60-65 minutes, or until a tester inserted into the center of the loaf comes out clean and the top springs back when lightly pressed.
+Let the bread cool in the loaf pan for 10-15 minutes before loosening the sides with a knife and transferring to a wire rack.
+Let the bread cool completely before slicing.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.